D3prave/KULTour/README.md

-# Project Title: Personalization by culture and personality
+# KULTour: Personalization by culture and personality

 ## Table of Contents
 - [Introduction](#introduction)